marioy47/blog-site/posts/install-setup-exe-django-project/index.md

 This will create a directory for our project, `cd` into it and initialize a virtual environment.

-Notice how the prompt changes, adding `(django-first-app)` at the begening of it.

-This tell us that we're using a virtual environment and that the name of the virtual environment is `django-first-app`.
+Notice how the prompt changes, adding `(django-first-app)` at the begening of it?
+This tells us that we're using a virtual environment and that the name of the virtual environment is `django-first-app`.

 Also, if you list the contents of the current dir, you'll find a new file called `Pipenv` with basic information of our new virtual environment